raghur/easyblogger/README.rst

 else.
 Just remember:

 1. Use your own API client id (see below)
-2. Include an attribution and a link to EasyBlogger - not mandatory - but just be nice:)
+2. Include an attribution and a link to EasyBlogger - not mandatory -but just be nice:)

 Client API ids
 ~~~~~~~~~~~~~~